knowii-oss/knowii/SELF_HOSTING.md

 - `sudo apt install libzip-dev php-zip`

+## Domain and DNS configuration

+If you're using your own domain, you need to configure it to point to your server.

+At the DNS level, you need:

+- An A record pointing to the IP address of your server
+- A CNAME record called `www` pointing to the domain name (without the `www`)
+- A CNAME record called `ws` pointing to the domain name (for WebSockets)

+You also need a valid TLS certificate for your domain.
+You can use Let's Encrypt to get a free SSL certificate.
+If you're using Laravel Forge, you can use the Let's Encrypt integration to get a free SSL certificate, or create a CSR and use it with CloudFlare's SSL/TLS Origin Server "Create Certificate" feature, which will ensure that your certificate is always valid.

+WARNING: Note that the TLS certificate should be valid for `<YOUR_DOMAIN>` and `*.<YOUR_DOMAIN>` so that it works for `www`, `ws`, etc.

+Once your domain, DNS, and certificate are configured, don't forget to adapt the `.env` file accordingly.

+In particular:

+- `APP_URL` should be set to your domain name
+- `APP_PORT` should be set to `443`
+- `REVERB_HOST` should point to `ws.<YOUR_DOMAIN>`
+- `REVERB_PORT` should be set to `443`
+- `REVERB_SCHEME` should be set to `https`
+- `REVERB_ALLOWED_ORIGINS` should be set to `<YOUR_DOMAIN>`

 ## Database configuration

 You should use a dedicated database, schema and database user for Knowii.
 Assuming that your database is called `knowii` and that your database user is called `knowiipro`